Inception: Top ten lists

 In March 2011, the film was voted by BBC Radio 1 and BBC Radio 1Xtra listeners as their ninth-favorite film of all time.
 Producer Roger Corman cited Inception as an example of "great imagination and originality".
 In 2012, Inception was ranked the 35th-best-edited film of all time by the Motion Picture Editors Guild.
 In the same year, Total Film named it the most rewatchable movie of all time.
 In 2014, Empire ranked Inception the tenth-greatest film ever made on their list of "The 301 Greatest Movies Of All Time" as voted by the magazine's readers, while Rolling Stone magazine named it the second-best science fiction film since the turn of the century.
 Inception was ranked 84th on Hollywood's 100 Favorite Films, a list compiled by The Hollywood Reporter in 2014, surveying "Studio chiefs, Oscar winners and TV royalty".
 In 2016, Inception was voted the 51st-best film of the 21st Century by BBC, as picked by 177 film critics from around the world.
 The film was included in the Visual Effects Society's list of "The Most Influential Visual Effects Films of All Time".
 In 2019, Total Film named Inception the best film of the 2010s.
 Many critics and media outlets included Inception in their rankings of the best films of the 2010s.
 The film was included in Forbes magazine's list of Top 150 Greatest Films of 21st Century.

 In April 2014, The Daily Telegraph placed the title on its top ten list of the most overrated films.
 Telegraphs Tim Robey stated, "It's a criminal failing of the movie that it purports to be about people's dreams being invaded, but demonstrates no instinct at all for what a dream has ever felt like, and no flair for making us feel like we're in one, at any point."
 The film won an informal poll by the Los Angeles Times as the most overrated movie of 2010.
+In 2021, members of Writers Guild of America West (WGAW) and Writers Guild of America, East (WGAE) ranked its screenplay 37th in WGA's 101 Greatest Screenplays of the 21st Century (So Far).

+In 2026, Inception was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".